 The price of Oil and wholesale gas fell during 2015/2016 and we saw some small drops in energy prices from the energy suppliers .
-Prices have started rising again in late 2017 – mainly as a result of gas price increases. – so those fuel bills could be going back up again soon.
+Prices started rising again in late 2017 and early 2018 – mainly as a result of gas price increases. – so those fuel bills could be going back up again soon.

 One easy and free way to cut fuel bills is to switch to a cheaper supplier.
 Most of the energy companies offer cheaper rates for new customers.
 See the best switching deals here.

 Grants : There has been some publicity about Home Insulation Grants and Energy Efficiency – but it seems there are still hundreds of thousands of homes in Ireland that are poorly insulated and using inefficient costly methods of heating.
 More about Grants Here .

 In 2012 the government estimated that there were approximately one million buildings in Ireland that would benefit from some form of energy efficiency retrofit which could lead to lifetime energy savings worth €16 billion